andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 ### Putting SCC prioritization, SCC runAsUser strategies and mutating webhooks together

 As a prerequisite for this section, we deployed the aforementioned mutating webhook.
-We also increased logging for the openshift-apiserver to `TraceAll` as we will analyze the API server logs a bit later:
+We also increased logging for the openshift-apiserver and kubeapiserver to `TraceAll` as we will analyze the API server logs a bit later:
 ~~~
 oc patch openshiftapiserver.operator/cluster --type=json -p '[{"op": "replace", "path": "/spec/logLevel", "value": "TraceAll" }]'
+oc patch kubeapiserver.operator/cluster --type=json -p '[{"op": "replace", "path": "/spec/logLevel", "value": "TraceAll" }]'
 ~~~

 With the mutating webhook in place, let's create the following deployment: